lenskit/lkpy/docs/guide/pipeline.rst

 Components also must be pickleable, as LensKit uses pickling for shared memory parallelism in its batch-inference code.

+See :ref:`component-impl` for more information on implementing your own components.

 .. _component-config:

 Configuring Components